 One of the surprise hits of 2015, FJM's I Love You Honeybear is a self-described "concept album about himself," both deeply personal and highly relatable.
 As reveiwer Aaron Mook says, "It's easy to see a part of ourselves in Tillman's flawed character, and it's as if we keep listening for some kind of an answer."
-You owe it to yourself to pick this one up, and it's available in our record store.
+You owe it to yourself to pick this one up.

 In Return combines Odesza's varied influences into a whole that is far greater than the sum of its parts.
 Odesza's vision rings clear throughout the album, combining the efforts of numerous collaborators without ever distracting from the group's goal.
-With over 14 million plays on Spotify, In Return is shaping up to be one of the defining records of the last few years, and you can pick up your copy right here.
+With over 14 million plays on Spotify, In Return is shaping up to be one of the defining records of the last few years.

 Boards of Canada - Music Has the Right to Children